mrboomer/vuecharged-template/README.md

 npm run build
 ```

-All production-ready files can be found in the `dist` folder after running this command.
+All production-ready files can be found in the `build` folder after running this command.

 ## License